AqwamCreates/DataPredict/docs/HighValueProjectTutorials/SmartPlacementSystems/CreatingObjectPlacementPredictionModel.md

 ```

-This should give you a model that predicts a rough estimate when they'll Placement.

-Then, you must save the model parameters to Roblox's DataStores for future use.
+To save the model parameters to Roblox's DataStores for future use, you must do:

 ```lua